-1 services may assert a clam against the property that is the subject of a beneficiary 2 deed to the extent of medical assistance granted by the department.
+1 claim against the property that is the subject of a beneficiary deed to the extent of 2 medical assistance granted by the department.
 3 9.
-If an owner executes and records more than one beneficiary deed concerning the 4 same real property, the last beneficiary deed that is recorded before the owner's 5 death is the effective beneficiary deed.
+9. If an owner executes and records more than one beneficiary deed concerning the 4 same real property, the last beneficiary deed that is recorded before the owner's 5 death is the effective beneficiary deed.
 6 10.
-This section does not prohibit other methods of conveying property that are 7 permitted by law and that have the effect of postponing enjoyr permitted by law and that have the effect of postponing enjoyment of interest in 8 real property until the death of the owner.
+This section does not prohibit other methods of conveying property that are 7 permitted by law and that have the effect of postponing enjoyment of interest in 8 real property until the death of the owner.
 This section does not invalidate any 9 deed otherwise effective by law to convey title to the interests and estates provided 10 in the deed that is not recorded until after the death of the owner.
 11 11.
 The signature, consent, or agreement of, or notice to, a grantee beneficiary of a 12 beneficiary deed is not required for any purpose during the lifetime of the owner.
 13 12.
 A beneficiary deed that is executed, acknowledged, and recorded in accordance 14 with this section is not revoked by the provisions of a will.
 15 13.
-The death of an owner of real property must, for the purposes of this section, by 16 proved by affidavit or certificate of death.
+For the purposes of this section, the death of an owner of real property must be 16 proved by affidavit or certificate of death.
 17 14.
-A beneficiary deed is sufficient if it complies with other applicable law and if it is in 18 substantially the following form: 19 Beneficiary Deed 20 I (we) (owner) hereby convey to (grantee beneficiary) 21 effective on my (our) death of the following described real property: 22 (Legal Description) 23 If a grantee beneficiary predecreases the owner, the conveyance to the grantee 24 beneficiary must either (choose one): 25 [] Become void.
+A beneficiary deed is sufficient if it complies with other applicable laws and if it is in 18 substantially the following form: 19 Beneficiary Deed 20 l (w e) (owner) hereby convey to (grantee beneficiary) 21 effective on my (our) death of the following described real property: 22 (Legal Description) 23 If a grantee beneficiary predeceases the owner, the conveyance to the grantee 24 beneficiary must either (choose one): 25 [] Become void.
 26 [] Become part of the estate of the grantee beneficiary.
-27 28 (Dated) 29 30 (Signature of grantor(s)) 31 (acknowledgment)
+27 28 (Dated) 29 30 (Signature of grantor(s)) 31 (ack (acknowledgment)